BestTimesToVisit.com Logo

 Rental Car

-Renting a car gives you the ultimate freedom to explore Jordan, including reaching Petra at your own pace.
-Roads are generally well-maintained, and signage is often in both Arabic and English.
+Renting a car gives you the most freedom to explore Jordan, including Petra, at your own pace.
+The roads are generally well-maintained, and driving is on the right side.

 Cost:Varies widely based on car type and rental duration, typically starting from 25-40 JOD per day.